orientechnologies/orientdb-labs/OEP_10.md

 using very interesting feature of all our data structures.
-When we store/delete entry inside of any data structure each data structure has page which satisfies following requirement - if all changes are made on data structure but this single page (domain page) is not updated then data structure still is in valid state but data are treated as absent inside given data structure.
+When we store/delete entry inside of any data structure each data structure has page which satisfies following requirement - if all changes are made on data structure but this single page (domain page) is not updated then data structure still is in valid state but data are treated as absent inside of given data structure.

 Each data structure changes may be split on two parts "structure modification changes" and "logical changes".

-Lets consider for example tree based index when we insert (key, rid) pair inside of tree we make such changes as splitting of parent nodes and leaf page itself.
+Lets consider for example tree based index when we insert (key, rid) pair inside of tree we make such changes as split of parent nodes and split of leaf page itself.
 All those changes are "structure modification changes".
 As final step we should add (key, rid) pair inside of the leaf page (which plays role of domain page).
-Till this entry is add to the leaf page (key, rid) pair is still  absent in data base but tree structure is completely valid.
+Till this entry is add to the leaf page (key, rid) pair is still  absent in database but tree structure is completely valid.
 Once we put (key, rid) pair inside leaf page (execute "logical" insertion of data inside tree) it will be treated as stored inside of database.

-In every index of our data structure leaf page plays role of domain page.
+In every index which we use leaf page plays role of domain page.
 For clusters such domain pages are pages of cluster transaction map.

-During the data crash we will replay all transaction changes from the log till the point of crash and then will revert all uncompleted transactions.
+To restore data after the system crash we replay all transaction changes from the log till the point of crash and then revert all uncompleted transactions.

 When transaction rollack is performed we read WAL records from the last record loged into the WAL till the first record and rollback changes are logged into those records using infromation is stored in undo part of WAL record.

-During rollback it is possible to perform two types of rollbacks "page level" rollback when changes performed on the page symmetriclally reverted on the page during rollback and "logical" rollback when during rollback logical operation (insertion of entry inside of index for example) will be performed.
-Logical rollbacks are performed only on logical changes and page level rollbacks are performed on structure modification changes.
+During rollback it is possible to perform two types of rollbacks "page level" rollback when changes performed on the page reverted from this page during rollback and "logical" rollback when action which is opposite to the executed logical  operation (insertion of entry inside of index for example) will be performed.
+Logical rollbacks are performed only to revert logical changes and page level rollbacks are performed on structure modification changes.

 Every logical rollback again consist of two phases on first phase we rollback changes are perfromed on domain page.